palera1n/palera1n/README.md

 The override overlay option does not currently work and will upload a corrupted overlay.

-If the device is previously jailbroken, the jailbreak environment is automatically prepared and ends with a respiring.
+If the device is previously jailbroken, the jailbreak environment is automatically prepared and ends with a respring.
 You can use the `-s` option to skip this behaviour.

 Usbmuxd is only required for starting in normal mode, it is not required when started from recovery or DFU mode.
 (Usbmuxd is preinstalled with macOS)